“I do things that make me hate myself; one of which was buy and read this book.”

 I was using the mental image of a perfect me that could exist if I just kept on top of everything, expecting myself to be the goddess of my own life, and always feeling like I was never good enough for not making everything ok, for not managing the unknown, for not being in control of my anxiety or moods, or even my bodily wellness.

 - It’s a mindhack: our minds are wired to believe that something out there is watching over us.
-I’m sure some new age person out there will say the aliens engineered us that way, but I suspect if our ancestors didn’t believe that we would never have left our caves.
+If our ancestors didn’t believe that we would be ok if we did our little dance before leaving the cave to look for food, we might have starved to death.

 - It doesn’t have to be real.
 I could have a figure of papa smurf by the bedside cabinet and turn over all my problems to him to fix and I would still get the benefits.